After Midnight (Chappell Roan song)

 "After Midnight" is a song by the American singer and songwriter Chappell Roan from her debut studio album, The Rise and Fall of a Midwest Princess (2023).
 It became available as the album's third track on September 22, 2023, when it was released by Island and Amusement Records.
 Roan wrote "After Midnight" with Casey Smith and the song's producer, Dan Nigro.
-It is a pop, disco, neo-disco, dance, and funk track with lyrics about nightlife and Roan's experience with bisexuality.
+It is a pop, disco, neo-disco, dance, and funk track with lyrics about nightlife that feature themes of bisexuality.

-Some music critics praised "After Midnight" as catchy and for its sexually provocative lyrics, while others considered it unremarkable.
-Commercially, it reached number 22 on the US Bubbling Under Hot 100 chart and received gold certifications in Australia and the United States and a silver certification in the United Kingdom.
-Roan included the song in the set lists of her second concert tour, the Midwest Princess Tour (2023–2024), and Olivia Rodrigo's Guts World Tour in 2024.
-She performed it at several music festivals throughout 2024 and 2025.
+Some music critics praised "After Midnight" as catchy and for its sexually suggestive lyrics, while others considered it unremarkable.
+Commercially, the track reached number 22 on the US Bubbling Under Hot 100 chart and received gold certifications in Australia, Brazil, New Zealand, and the United States.
+Roan included "After Midnight" in the set lists of the Midwest Princess Tour (2023–2024) and the Visions of Damsels & Other Dangerous Things Tour (2025–2026), and performed it at several music festivals throughout 2024 and 2025.

 Background and release

 Chappell Roan left her hometown in Willard, Missouri, and moved to Los Angeles in 2018 to pursue a career as a singer; she met the producer Dan Nigro there and they started collaborating by the end of 2020.
 In 2023, he launched his Island Records imprint, Amusement Records, and signed her as the first artist on the label.
 Nigro produced every track on Roan's debut studio album, The Rise and Fall of a Midwest Princess; it was inspired by her life in both the Western United States and the Midwestern United States.
 "After Midnight" is the third track on the album, which was released on September 22, 2023.
 In the United States, the song reached number 22 on the Bubbling Under Hot 100 chart dated August 24, 2024.
-"After Midnight" received gold certifications from the Recording Industry Association of America and the Australian Recording Industry Association and a silver certification from the British Phonographic Industry.
+"After Midnight" received gold certifications in Australia, Brazil, New Zealand, and the United States, and a silver certification in the United Kingdom.
 In March 2025, the Official Charts Company revealed that it was Roan's tenth-biggest song in the United Kingdom based on streams and digital downloads.